-This is not an everyday recipe, but is a healthy alternative to regular chocolate chip cookies.
+I’m not willing to throw healthy eating out the window just for the sake of a craving though, so I usually come up with a healthy alternative that we can enjoy.
 Chocolate chip cookies are the only dessert my husband likes, so I occasionally make these for him on birthdays or special occasions.

 - Preheat the oven to 350°F.

-- Mix together the almond flour, baking soda, sugar, and salt in a bowl.
-Add the softened butter or coconut oil (or a mix of both) and stir well by hand until mixed.
+- Add the softened butter or coconut oil (or a mix of both) and stir well by hand until mixed.
 It should form a thick dough that is hard to stir.

 - Add the egg and vanilla and mix well.
 This should make the dough easier to mix.
 If needed, add a teaspoon or two of milk or water to thin.
 Finished dough should be easy to form.

-- Add chocolate chips and stir by hand until incorporated.
+- Add the chocolate chips and stir by hand until incorporated.

-- Form dough into tablespoon size balls and bake for 10 minutes or until tops are starting to brown.
+- Bake for 10 minutes or until tops are starting to brown.
 The centers will be somewhat soft, but they will firm up a bit as they cool.

 - Let cool at least 5 minutes and serve.

 What is your favorite type of cookie?
 Ever made a healthy version?
 Share below!